-The Noor Iranian Film Festival, the first Iranian film festival competition to occur outside of Iran, is more than just a platform to express an appreciation for the art of filmmaking, but a way to shed light or "noor" on Iranian culture and heritage distinct from what is commonly evoked through mainstream media.
+The Noor Iranian Film Festival (NIFF) is, the first annual Iranian film festival competition occurring outside of Iran.
+NIFF was created not only to serve as a platform to express an appreciation for the art of filmmaking, but also to shed light or "noor," or light, on Iranian culture and heritage, as opposed to how it is commonly portrayed in mainstream media.

-2007 marked NIFF’s inaugural year and its Red Carpet Debut established it as the first Iranian Film Festival competition to occur outside of Iran.
-The first NIFF focused on the theme of "Tolerance” and received over 400 submissions from Iranians around the world.
+With an amazing red carpet debut, NIFF first launched in 2007, making it the first Iranian film festival competition to occur outside of Iran.
+Focusing on the theme of "Tolerance," in its inaugural year, NIFF received over 400 submissions from Iranians around the world.

 The first panel of judges included Natasha Henstridge (Species), Maz Jobrani (The Interpreter), Harry J. Lennox (Matrix Reloaded & Revolution), Shaun Toub (Crash) and Kyle Secor (Commander in Chief).
-Through their active participation and the encouragement subsequent Noor Iranian Film Festivals continue to enlighten and inspire attendees.
+With their active participation and later encouragement, Noor Iranian Film Festival quickly became an annual festival that continues to enlighten and inspire attendees today.

 Utilizing the same format, the 2nd Annual Noor Iranian Film Festival took place in May of 2008 with submissions centered on the theme of "Celebrating Women."
 Judges included Rainn Wilson (The Office), Academy Awards Nominee Shohreh Aghdashloo (House of Sand and Fog), Reza Badiyi (Mission Impossible), Omid Djalili (Pirates of the Caribbean) and Ever Carradine (24).
-Selected films from this year were also screened in San Francisco during a satellite festival.
+Selected films from this year were also screened in San Francisco.

-The 4th Annual Noor Iranian Film Festival was to take place in May 2010, but was postponed for a number of reasons, including the upraising in Iran.
-The festival resumed in August 2011 and continued spreading awareness of Iranian cinema and Iranian filmmakers.
-Judges included Oscar-nominated sound editor Iranian -American Kami Asgar (Apocalypto), actor Corey Feldman (Stand By Me), Frances Fisher (Titanic), Bai Ling (Anna and the King) and Max Martini (Saving Private Ryan).
-The 2011 Noor Iranian Film Festival Achievement Award was presented to Iranian-American Filmmaker, Bob Yari (Crash, Illusionist, Sideways).
-Selected films from this year were also screened in Daytona Beach, Florida during a satellite festival.
+The 4th Annual Noor Iranian Film Festival was to take place in May 2010, but was postponed for a number of reasons, including the unrest in Iran.
+The festival resumed in August 2011 and once again continued to spread awareness of Iranian cinema and filmmakers.
+Judges included Oscar-nominated sound editor Iranian -American Kami Asgar (Apocalypto), Corey Feldman (Stand By Me), Frances Fisher (Titanic), Bai Ling (Anna and the King), and Max Martini (Saving Private Ryan).
+The 2011 Noor Iranian Film Festival Achievement Award was presented to Iranian-American filmmaker Bob Yari (Crash, Illusionist, Sideways).
+Selected films from this year were also screened in Daytona Beach, Florida.

-Selected films from this year were also screened in Daytona Beach, Seattle, and Washington DC during a satellite festival.
+Selected films from this year were also screened in Daytona Beach, Seattle, San Diego, and Washington DC.

-The 6th Annual Noor Iranian Film Festival will take place in Los Angeles October 2013 and will travel to Daytona Beach, Seattle, Washington DC, New York, Chicago, Houston, San Diego, and San Francisco during the 2013-2014 seasons.
+The 6th Annual Noor Iranian Film Festival will take place in Los Angeles in October 2013 and will later travel to Daytona Beach, Seattle, Washington DC, New York, Chicago, Houston, San Diego, and San Francisco.